Sewing Machines Types, Buying Guide and Reviews of the Best Models

 e) BY SIZE:

 - Handheld – They fit in the palm of your hand and look a loot like a stapler.
 A stapler on steroids but still, a stapler.
 You can do the most basic sewing work with these, patching up a hole or stitching two small pieces of fabric together.
-Any more than that would be torture, I imagine.
+Any more than that would be torture for a pocket sewing machine, I imagine.

 - Portable/mini – A bit smaller than the usual sewing machine but with almost identical capabilities.
 The key to their size isn’t really in removing parts that normal models have but instead keeping all of them and making them as compact and as smallest possible.
-Great for students or pupils who need to carry a sewing machine to and from school on a daily basis.
+Great for students or pupils who need to carry a small sewing machine to and from school on a daily basis.

 - Full size – Not a lot to say here.
 Electronic, computerized and mechanical all fit into this category, as long as they aren’t heavy duty models.
 They fit on your work desk but won’t exactly cover its entire surface.

 - Heavy-duty – Big size, tough frame and pure power are their main traits.
 Sure, heavy duty sewing machines are pretty heavy and can take up some space but they get the job done alright.
 Proper powerhouses that are usually capable of working at high speeds and with almost any kind of work.
 Metal frame makes it very durable so they tend to live to old age.

 Industrial sewing machines are those that are used in factories and large sewing workshops.
 They are a tad expensive but they do last a very long time and break down very rarely.
 Even if they do, they are easily fixed and can continue working quickly.